Paying and Persuading: Introduction

 I also draw from the literature on information design in moral hazard (\cite{ely2022optimal} and \cite{ely_rayo_2024feedback}).
 These papers allow for transfers, but must assume a perfectly persistent binary state as they seek to characterize the optimal mechanism explicitly.
 In the case without moral hazard but where the principal has access both instruments, I show the optimal contract has a \emph{loyalty contract} structure, in contrast to their results.

-My geometric characterization of static persuasion with transfers (Proposition \ref{p: k-cavification}) relates to the literature on the geometry of persuasion.
-In particular, I build on work that characterizes the value of persuasion geometrically in Bayesian persuasion (\cite{KamenicaGentzkow11}), cheap talk with transparent motives (\cite{lipnowski2020cheap}), constrained persuasion (\cite{DovalSkreta2023}), and communication with flexible information acquisition (\cite{Barros25}); I identify the relevant object to be concavified in the presence of both transfers and persuasion.
+My geometric characterization of static persuasion with transfers (Proposition \ref{p: k-cavification}) contributes to the literature on the geometry of communication.
+I build on work that geometrically characterizes the value of communication in persuasion (\cite{KamenicaGentzkow11}), cheap talk with transparent motives (\cite{lipnowski2020cheap}), constrained persuasion (\cite{DovalSkreta2023}), and flexible information acquisition (\cite{Barros25}).

-Finally, I relate to a newer literature seeking to understand the impact of persuasion in repeated games, often with some sort of monetary transfer. \cite{OrtnerSugayaWolitzky2024} and \cite{SugayaWolitzky2025} study mediated games where a designer wishes to implement some optimal outcome among players who repeatedly play a pricing game (i.e. a first price auction or a Bertrand competition market game). \cite{KolotilinLi2021} study a linear cheap-talk game and show Sender attains their best monotone contract when transfers are voluntary (i.e. relational).
+Finally, I relate to a newer literature on persuasion in repeated games, often with monetary transfers. \cite{OrtnerSugayaWolitzky2024} and \cite{SugayaWolitzky2025} study mediated games where a designer wishes to implement some optimal outcome among players who repeatedly play a pricing game (i.e. a first price auction or a Bertrand competition market game). \cite{KolotilinLi2021} study a linear cheap-talk game and show Sender attains their best monotone contract when transfers are voluntary (i.e. relational).
 In contrast, I analyze a model where the person who persuades is also the one who pays, and give a backloading result when the principal can commit to the entire path of transfers.